 Why is SQ stock dropping?

 SQ stock is dropping over fears of a taper from the Federal Reserve.
 The raising of interest rates, or even the discussion of raising rates, can cause cause sell-offs in high-growth stocks like Block (SQ).

 Does Square pay dividends?

-Square is the holy grail of fintech — the lagging indicator in value of mobile payments is much larger than anyone anticipated (at least this quickly).
+Block is the holy grail of fintech — the lagging indicator in value of mobile payments is much larger than anyone anticipated.